-FSD has hired additional staff to provide direct services to schools with higher concentration levels of unduplicated students, which includes additional Response to Intervention coaches, social service assistants, Behavior Intervention Associates, substitute teachers, and site administrative staff members to support our Title I school sites.
+FSD has hired additional staff to provide direct services to schools with higher concentration levels of unduplicated students (Goal 1, Action 12), which includes additional Response to Intervention coaches, social service assistants, Behavior Intervention Associates, substitute teachers, and site administrative staff members to support our Title I school sites.
 Instructional aides are also recruited and hired to provide support during the school day and outside of instructional minutes, which includes the Encore - the expanded learning program.
 Title I school sites have been given additional staff above the district average in order to best provide services for our students in the aforementioned groups.

-Staff-to-student ratios by type of school and concentration of unduplicated students ISchools with a student concentration of 55 percent or less Schools with a student concentration of greater than 55 percent Staff-to-student ratio of classified staff providing direct services to students 1:10 1:10 Staff-to-student ratio of certificated staff providing direct services to students 1:21 1:14
+Staff-to-student ratios by type of school and concentration of unduplicated students Schools with a subjent concentration of 22 percent of less Schools with a student concentration of greater than 55 percent Staff-to-student ratio of classified staff providing direct services to students 1:10 1:10 Staff-to-student ratio of certificated staff providing direct services to students 1:21 1:14